How to Find Out if a Used Car Has a Lien

 If your car has a lien, the lienholder has certain rights that they can enforce.
 If you default on your payments, the lienholder has a right to repossess your car.

-How to find out if a used car has a lien
+How do I check if a car has a lien?

-Here’s how to check for liens on a used car before you officially transfer the title.
+Here’s how to find out about a lien on a vehicle before you officially transfer the title.